wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 * Tokens - a sensitive value created for an unrelated value, such as <a target="_blank" href="https://learn.hashicorp.com/tutorials/nomad/hashicorp-enterprise-license?in=vault/enterprise">enterprise software license keys</a>

-* Asymmetric X.509 certificates for SSL/TLS (traceabile to public root CAs) to encrypt and decrypt data in transit, but generated without going through the manual process of generating a private key and CSR submitted to a root CA.
+* X.509 certificates for SSL/TLS (traceabile to public root CAs) to encrypt and decrypt data in transit, but generated without going through the manual process of generating a private key and CSR submitted to a root CA. (The public key is a DER-encoded X.509 SubjectPublicKeyInfo, as define in <a target="_blank" href="https://tools.ietf.org/html/rfc5280">RFC 5280</a>.
+The private key is a DER-encoded PKCS 8 PrivateKeyInfo, as specified in <a target="_blank" href="https://tools.ietf.org/html/rfc5958">RFC 5958</a>)

 * Asymmetric Keys to encrypt and decrypt data stored (at-rest)